oracle/graal/espresso/README.md

 It highlights the sublime potential of the GraalVM as a platform for implementing high-performance languages and runtimes.

 ## Status
-Espresso is still an early prototype, but it already passes **>99.99%** of the *Java Compatibility Kit* (a.k.a. the JCK or TCK for Java SE) 8c and 11 runtime suite.
+Espresso is still an early prototype, but it already passes the *Java Compatibility Kit* (a.k.a. the JCK or TCK for Java SE) 8c and 11 runtime suite.
 Espresso can compile itself with both `javac` and (the Eclipse Java Compiler) `ecj`.
 It features complete meta-circularity: it can run itself any amount of layers deep, preserving all the capabilities (Unsafe, JNI, Reflection...) of the base layer.
 Running HelloWorld on three nested layers of Espresso takes **~15 minutes**.